Review Copy Submission Guidelines

 Medium-heavy to heavy games for more than two players are always welcome, as long as you can play them at three players or more.
 Chances are I will play them at three or four players, even if they allow for two or more than four.

-I’m happy to review prototypes, as long as they are near-to-production-ready.
-I sometimes still playtest games, so if you have an early prototype, contact me about that, but I won’t review games until they’re basically ready and only need some small tweaks and refinements.
+I’m happy to review prototypes, as long as the rules are practically finished.
+I do sometimes still playtest games, so if you have an early prototype, contact me about that, but I won’t review games until the rules are ready and either require no or only minor changes.
+That also means artwork, design, layout and components don’t have to be final for me to be able to review your game.

 If you send me a production-ready or near-to-finished physical copy of your game, I will always be happy to make an unboxing video of it.
 Some people don’t like those video, but I think many of us like to see people unwrap presents, and unboxing videos create that same sort of feeling in my view.